Healthdirect Free Australian health advice you can count on.

 Summary

-For those children who have a very blocked nose or disturbed sleep, an operation should give them a better quality of life.
+For those children who have a very blocked nose or disturbed sleep, a procedure should give them a better quality of life.
 Surgery is the only dependable way to stop tonsillitis that keeps on coming back and the resulting pain, fever and difficulty swallowing.

 IMPORTANT INFORMATION